UQ-RCC/xnat/content/en/docs/user-guides/getting-started/aaf-members.md

 Use the AAF login process for your organisation

 {{% alert color="warning" %}}
-If you cannot find your organisation in the AAF list, follow the instructions for [non-aaf-members](../non-aaf-members)
+If you cannot find your organisation in the AAF list, try the instructions for [non-aaf-members](../non-aaf-members)
 {{% /alert %}}

 #### Step 3